jzm1151/FinalProject/README.md

 Software used:

-    Python 3.99
-    Django 3.2.9
-    PyCharm 2021.2.3
+    asgiref==3.4.1
+    Django==3.2.8
+    Pillow==8.4.0
+    pytz==2021.3
+    sqlparse==0.4.2

+    + various front end technologies

-## How to run:
+## How to get started:

-To get started, we must intially create and start an enviroment.
+To get started create and start a virtual enviroment, view the link to do so with python

     https://docs.python.org/3/library/venv.html

-Then to install project dependencies run
+To install project dependencies run

     pip install -r requirements.txt